Birds with yellow eyes have features that set them apart from others.

 7. Burrowing Owl

-The burrowing owl is a captivating bird that is unique among birds with yellow eyes.
+The burrowing owl is a captivating bird unique among birds with yellow eyes.

-These small, long-legged owls possess a unique appearance, with their brown bodies speckled and barred with white and their most striking feature: large, yellow eyes.
+These small, long-legged owls possess a unique appearance.
+Their brown bodies are speckled and barred with white, and their most striking feature is their large, yellow eyes.Ā

-From Canada to Argentina, burrowing owls can be found throughout North and South America.
+Burrowing owlsĀ can be found throughout North and South America, from Canada to Argentina.

 They inhabit various environments, such as open grasslands, deserts, and agricultural areas, where they can hunt for prey.